-- Allergen exposure - Frequent contact with various allergens and irritants may increase your risk for developing asthma.
+- Allergen exposure - Frequent contact with various allergens and irritants may increase your risk of developing asthma.

 - Environmental factors - Air pollution can impact the development and triggers of asthma.
 Asthma symptoms often occur because of indoor air pollution from mold or noxious fumes from household cleaners and paints.
-Various environmental irritants include sulphur dioxide, nitrogen oxide, cold temperatures etc.
+Various environmental irritants include sulfur dioxide, nitrogen oxide, cold temperatures, etc.

 - Weight - Children and adults who are overweight are more likely to develop asthma.